KIRAKIRA-DOUGA/KIRAKIRA-Cerasus/README_en-US.md

 When visiting the webpage for the first time, a warning of "unsafe" will pop up.
 At this time, you can only choose "still access", and there is currently no better solution.

+When launched in development mode, localhost will be the address of the backend APIs.
+In order to continue, you must also launch the [KIRAKIRA-Rosales Back-end Service](https://github.com/KIRAKIRA-DOUGA/KIRAKIRA-Rosales).

 #### Mobile Webpage Testing

 Ensure that the phone/tablet is located on the same WiFi as your computer (if conditions do not allow, turn on the mobile hotspot), and then use the mobile browser to access the IP address of the computer.
 Generally: [https://192.168.\*.\*:3000/](https://192.168.*.*:3000/)